You Don’t Have to Suffer in Silence.

 - Unwelcome touching or physical assault

+It is critical that you notify management of the harassment.
+If possible, do so in writing and save a copy for documentation.
 Employers are obligated to investigate employee complaints of sexual harassment.
 However, employer investigations are often flawed.
 And, unfortunately, victims and witnesses of sexual harassment are often hesitant to report harassment for fear of retaliation.
+There are protections for those who complain about sexual harassment or oppose the sexual harassment of another employee.

 Under Title VII, private sector employees must file a charge with the Equal Employment Opportunity Commission (EEOC) within 180 calendar days of a discriminatory action.
 You will forfeit important legal rights if you do not file a timely charge with the EEOC.
 If you’ve already missed a deadline, call to discuss your options.